momacs/misc/README.md

 chmod u+x momacs
 ```

-To add the `~/bin` to the PATH on MacOS and Ubuntu, do:
+To add the `~/bin` to the PATH (and to have that change reflected in the current terminal session) on MacOS and Ubuntu, do:
 ```
 echo 'export PATH=$PATH:~/bin' >> ~/.bash_profile
 source ~/.bash_profile
 ```

 If you use a shell different than `bash`, you'll likely know how to modify the PATH.
-To check what shell you are running, run:
+To check what shell you are running, do:
 ```
 echo $SHELL
 ```